clingen-data-model/allele/source/allele/conceptual/chromosome_reference_sequence.md

 ---
 title: ChromosomeReferenceSequence
-description: A [GenomicReferenceSequence](genomic_reference_sequence.html) describing the sequence of a full chromosome.
+description: A <a href="/allele/conceptual/genomic_reference_sequence.html">GenomicReferenceSequence</a> describing the sequence of a full chromosome.

 ---